iliketocode/bored/README.md

-A site I want to make with random code
+A site I am going to try and make with stuff to do when you're bored.